go-semantic-release/hooks-goreleaser/goreleaser/www/docs/errors/docker-build.md

 its root, so you can just `COPY binaryname /bin/binaryname` and etc.

 Below you can find some **don'ts** as well as what you should **do**.

+## `expected to find X artifacts for ids [id1 id2], found Y`

+The `ids` property in the Dockers configuration tells GoReleaser which build IDs to include.
+You need to remove IDs that don't exist and/or don't build for the architecture of the image being built.
+Leaving it empty is also fine if you don't need any binaries.

 ## `use docker --context=default buildx to switch to context "default"`